yennamvinay/product-booking-system/README.md

     c.
 Add Stock Information</br>
     d.
 Book an order for the product.</br>
     e.
 Do payment for the orders recieved.
+    f.
+Get products to be repenished
+    g.
+Get no of products booked by a seller in a year
+    f.
+Send notifications to company manager after doing payments, pending payments and products to be repenished.

 After adding seller information, product information and stock information a booking can be done for a product of some stock by a seller.
 While booking an order, we have a parameter as booking type where 1 indicates book only if stock is available for the product and 2 indicates book even if stock is not available for the product and deliver it once available.